OPENING WEEKEND / UTAH GROUSE HUNT 2017

 |My first bird of the 2017 fall season.|

 The 2017 early upland hunting season is here.
-Although I feel it is too early in the year and too hot, sticky and bug filled with the current summer weather to be out in the mountains chasing grouse.
-I I must say I thoroughly enjoyed getting out and doing what I love most.
-It was exciting packing up the truck, charging the collars, deciding what gun to take and the expectation of walking into a familiar cover with hopeful thoughts of getting into some birds.
+Although I feel it is too early in the year and too hot, sticky, and bug filled with the current summer temperatures to be out in the mountains chasing grouse.
+However, I must say, I thoroughly enjoyed getting out and doing what I love most.
+It was exciting just packing up the truck, charging the collars, deciding what gun to take and the expectation of walking into a cover with hopeful thoughts of getting into some birds.

 My brother and I got up early to beat the heat and went to one of our favorite spots.
-It prooved to be productive and the grouse numbers in that area look good.
+It proved to be productive and the grouse numbers in that area look good.
 We saw quite a few birds, however, the conditions were rather poor.
 We had 80+ degree tempetures by 9:30 am and there was practically little to no breeze all morning.
-The vegetation is still growing and blooming.
-That coupled with the heat is a lot to ask for a dog. to find birds in those conditions can be tough.
-However for the first time out without a whole lot of off season work I feel they did pretty good.
-I’m hoping a cold front will rumble through our state and cool things down and get fall started.
+The vegetation is still growing and blooming in places.
+That coupled with the heat is a lot to ask for a dog.
+Finding birds in those conditions can be tough.
+However, for the first time out, without a whole lot of off-season work, I feel they did pretty good.
+I’m hoping a cold front will rumble through and cool things down and get fall started.
 With my dogs, cooler weather helps qutie a bit.

 |Shawn with the first bird of the day.|

 I can’t wait to get out again.
 I’m already plotting and coniving ways to get out of work and get my self back up into these mountains.
-My dogs are the happiest and most content I’ve seen them in months.
+My dogs are the happiest and more content than I’ve seen them in months.
 Funny, I think I am to.